Employee Relations

 b.
 Advance Exchange of Evidence

-At least one week before the hearing is scheduled, each party must furnish the chair of the hearing panel two copies of a list of witnesses who may testify at the hearing on his or her behalf and two copies of any documents that may be introduced in evidence.
+At least one week before the hearing is scheduled, each party must furnish the chair of the hearing panel two copies of a list of witnesses who may testify at the hearing on their behalf and two copies of any documents that may be introduced in evidence.
 If either party attempts to introduce evidence not properly disclosed in advance to the other party, the hearing panel may decide either to exclude the evidence or give the other party additional time in which to respond.

 c.
 Advisors